 The ruling is the latest in a string of rollbacks by the Trump administration of Obama-era environmental and social rules.
 In late May, a banking regulator rushed out changes to the Community Reinvestment Act that could lead to less funding for Community Development Financial Institutions.
+The Securities & Exchange Commission has weakened shareholder rights and the ability to hold corporations accountable.
 The Environmental Protection Agency under Trump has dismantled at least 70 environmental rules, from emissions limits to wetlands protections.

 The DOL’s guidance on ESG investing has been a political football for two decades, with Democratic and Republican administrations trading interpretations of the fiduciary duty of retirement plan sponsors.
 The Trump administration flagged its intentions in guidance issued in 2018.
 Still, the latest DOL reversal could have far-reaching consequences.